mfesgin/mfesgin.github.io/_pages/myprojects.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /projects/
-title: teaching
+title: projects
-description: A list of courses I taught or am teaching.
+description: A list of major projects I am/was involved in.
 nav: true
-nav_order: 3
+nav_order: 2
 ---

 The following are the courses/units I have been teaching recently at Monash University.